arainho/secure-git-workshop/README.md

 Write an entry in .gitignore file for config.ini
 ```

-5. Ensure that the private config is ignored
+5. Ensure that the private config.ini is ignored
 ```
 git check-ignore -v *
 ```